updating March 2017 with further upadtes to come.

 BASILDON – Infrastructure looks like an inadequate wish list and what will actually be provided?

-BRENTWOOD – No infrastructure advised at all – plus various inaccurate reports.
+BRENTWOOD – No infrastructure advised at all, after 2 years, – plus various inaccurate reports.

 No Schools until after 2034 and then when?

 HOW CAN ANYONE GIVE COMMENTs ON PROPOSALS that do not have full details/content and VITAL INFORMATION MISSING?

 QUICK synopsise of reports:

 2016 Basildon Council’s whilst improved not of standard expected.
 2015 Report was poor as no real details, just if/maybes etc.

 2016 Brentwood Council’s a waste of time, as is a consultation of the 2015 consultation as still no infrastructure/details etc.

 ALL BRENTWOOD HAVE DONE IS MAKE A POLITICAL DECISION TO BUILD 45% of NEW HOMES AT DUNTON – In additon to over 10% at West Horndon WHICH THEY CONSIDER OUT OF (Brentwood Districts) AREA, as both South of A127.